-Suicidal thoughts, or suicidal ideation, means thinking about or planning suicide.
-Thoughts can range from a detailed plan to a fleeting consideration.
+Suicidal thoughts, or suicide ideation, refers to thinking about or planning suicide.
+Thoughts can range from creating a detailed plan to having a fleeting consideration.
 It does not include the final act of suicide.

 See the last section of this article for information on how to get help for someone who is experiencing suicidal thoughts.

 A person who experiences or could experience suicidal thoughts may show the following signs or symptoms: